twitter-archive/distributedlog/docs/operations/deployment.rst

 and `distributedlog-tutorials`.

 NOTE: we run following instructions from distributedlog source code after running `mvn clean install`.
-And assume `DLOG_HOME` is the directory of distributedlog source.
+And assume `DL_HOME` is the directory of distributedlog source.

 Zookeeper
 ---------